DukeRobotics/documentation/ros-tutorials/lesson-1-basics.md

 - [Turtlesim](http://wiki.ros.org/turtlesim)

 ## Notes
 - Before running ros commands, you need to run `source /opt/ros/kinetic/setup.bash` inside the container.
-This will set up your environment to run ROS commands
+This will set up your environment to run ROS commands, and has to be run in every new terminal
 - The version of ROS you are using is kinetic
 - After running roscore, hit `ctrl-c` to exit the command